 Venture onto the open ocean aboard Soren Larsen for whale watching to witness the spectacle of the annual whale migration to and from Antarctic waters.

-Or sign up for a blue water adventure!
 From time-to-time Soren Larsen sails beyond Sydney and this is your chance to fully immerse yourself in ocean sailing at its finest.